Noise-induced Synchronization in Small World Network of Phase Oscillators: Kuramoto model on complex networks

-Fig.(\ref{fig1}) shows the temporal variations of the $r(t)$ on the three types of network with $N=1000$ and $\langle k \rangle=10$.
-To obtain these plots, time step is set to $dt=0.01$ and averaging is done over $100$ realizations of initial phase distributions for a fixed network of each type.
-The rewiring probability for constructing the SW network out of regular one is chosen to be $ p=0.04 $.
-As can be seen, the oscillators on ER and SF networks immediately reach to a fully synchronized state ($r=1$), while in the case of SW network they more slowly go toward a partially synchronized state with $r\approx 0.7$.
-These results show that in contrast to ER and SF networks, the structure of steady states of the Kuramoto model on SW networks are more complex.
-To get more insight on the nature of steady solutions, we check the dependence of order parameter on the initial phase distributions.
-Fig.~(\ref{fig2}) shows temporal variation of $r$ on a SW network for five different initial conditions.
-As can be seen from this figure, the steady state is highly dependent on the initial phase distribution in such a way the $r(\infty)$ reaches several values between $0$ and $1$.
+Fig.(\ref{fig1}) shows the temporal variations of the $r(t)$ on the three types of networks with $N=1000$ and $\langle k \rangle=10$.
+To obtain these plots, time step is set to $dt=0.01$ and five realizations of initial phase distributions are taken for a fixed network of each type.
+The rewiring probability for constructing the WS network out of regular one is chosen to be $ p=0.04 $.
+As can be seen, the oscillators on ER and BA networks immediately reach to a fully synchronized state ($r=1$) irrespective to the initial conditions.
+However, in the case of WS network, they more slowly go toward the steady states which are highly dependent on the initial phase distributions in such a way the $r(\infty)$ reaches several values between $0$ and $1$.
+These results show that in contrast to ER and SF networks, the structure of steady states of the Kuramoto model on SW networks can be more complex.
 In what follows, we discuss that the sensibility of dynamics to initial conditions is indeed inherited to SW networks from their regular network parents.
+In a regular network, the ratio of nearest neighbor connections to network size ($ k/N $) determines the number of stable solutions.
+It has been shown that for $ k/N < 0.34 $, different initial conditions lead to different final states~\cite{reg-basin}.